adevrrc/adev-p2-notes/docs/windows-forms-apps/radiobutton.md

 ## Usage

-A RadioButton is an input control for allowing the user to select a single option from a group of choices when paired with other RadioButton controls.
+A `RadioButton` is an input control for allowing the user to select a single option from a group of choices when paired with other `RadioButton` controls.

-RadioButtons are grouped by the container they are in, such as a Form, GroupBox or Panel.
+`RadioButtons` are grouped by the container they are in, such as a `Form`, `GroupBox` or `Panel`.

 ## Notable Class Members